-The provision for loan loss was \$2,600 for the year ended June 30, 2016.
+The provision for loan loss was \$1,800 and \$2,600 for the years ended June 30, 2017 and 2016, respectively.
+The only other expense of the Program is an annual independent audit of the financial records.

 Nonoperating Revenue

 Nonoperating revenue represents interest earned on the cash and cash equivalents.